Are you underestimating the power of social media?

 On social media, you can get very specific with the audiences you target.
 This form of targeting helps you reach the types of online users who are more likely to use your services.

 You can target audiences based on factors like:

 Behaviors (like purchase behaviors and device usage)

-Also, on Facebook, there’s the option to upload contact lists and create “Lookalike Audiences” that find users who are similar to your core audience.
+Another one of the benefits of utilizing Facebook is the option to upload contact lists and create "Lookalike Audiences" that find users who are similar to your core audience.

 3. It lets you connect directly with your potential customers.